PythonOT/POT/docs/source/quickstart.rst

 possible all computations are done on the same device and also when possible the output will be differentiable with respect to the input of the function.

+GPU acceleration
+^^^^^^^^^^^^^^^^

+The backends provide automatic computations/compatibility on GPU for most of the POT functions.
+Note that all solvers relying on the exact OT solver en C++ will need to solve the problem on CPU which can incur some memory copy overhead and be far from optimal when all other computations are done on GPU.
+They will still work on array on GPU since the copy is done automatically.

+Some of the functions that rely on the exact C++ solver are:

+- :any:`ot.emd`, :any:`ot.emd2`
+- :any:`ot.gromov_wasserstein`, :any:`ot.gromov_wasserstein2`
+- :any:`ot.optim.cg`

 List of compatible Backends
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^